 The newly baptized are next anointed with holy oil just as Christ was anointed as priest, prophet and king.
 This shows that they share in Jesus’ work of bringing about God’s peace and justice in the world.
 The newly baptized are given a white garment and a candle.
 The white garment shows that they have put on the new life of the risen Christ.
 A candle is lit from the Easter candle and given to the newly baptized as a sign that they are to keep the light of Christ burning brightly by always following the ways of Jesus.

 Parents wishing to have a child baptized must attend the parish Baptism Instruction class, unless they have had another child baptized within the last two years.
-Baptism is celebrated at Saint Thomas Aquinas after Mass every other month (contact the Parish Office for dates and times).
+Baptism is celebrated at Saint Thomas Aquinas after once a quarter (contact the Parish Office for dates and times).
 Having a child baptized is a serious commitment and should be entered into very carefully.
 The promises that parents and Godparents make must be lived every day.
 For example:

 These are not options.
 They are the responsibilities of every Catholic parent.

 Parents attend a preparation session with our pastor prior to their child’s baptism.
-Classes are offered the second Wednesdays of March, June, September and December.
-Contact the Parish Office to schedule an appointment
+This may be done even before the child is born.
+Classes are offered quarterly.
+Registration is required.

 Please refer to our Becoming Catholic (Right of Christian Initiation for Adults) program for more information.